Light-Workflow Runner

 The split is:

 • light-workflow: Authoritative orchestrator.
-It sees workflow start events, loads workflow definitions, creates tasks, computes effective task policy, and records state.
+It sees workflow start events, loads workflow definitions, persists immutable policy snapshots, creates task attempts, owns retry and cancellation decisions, and records state.

 • controller-rs: Runtime control plane.
-It authenticates runners, records runner capabilities, issues task leases, receives heartbeats, audits runtime config, and quarantines mismatched runners.
+It authenticates runners, records runner capabilities, issues and renews fenced execution leases, rejects stale reports, audits runtime config, and quarantines mismatched runners.

 • light-workflow-runner: Tenant-side execution agent.
-It claims only leased work, executes the assigned task in the approved environment, streams logs, and reports normalized results.
+It claims only leased attempts, validates the effective policy and command template, executes in the approved environment, streams bounded logs, safely exports artifacts, and reports normalized results.

 The runner can run beside tenant APIs, gateways, sidecars, and deployers.
 It may also run in a prepared release VM or sandbox with approved tools and repository workspaces.